This article originally appeared on VICE UK

 Dancehall has never really had its day in the British sun.
-There are club nights; Seani B's got his 1Xtra show; and student union DJs occasionally blast a "Rum & Red Bull" chorus at a room full of pound-fifty pints.
+There are club nights; Seani B's got his 1Xtra show; and student union DJs occasionally blast a "Rum & Red Bull" chorus.
 But it's rare you'll see a mention of the genre in the UK's mainstream music press, unless it's to do with Vybz Kartel serving a multi-decade jail sentence or Drake pouting briefly in a Popcaan video.

-"In the UK, dancehall's always been bubbling as a foundation – a reference for other sounds," says Ben, an MC and one half of The Heatwave, the London bashment party crew behind the dancehall club night Hot Wuk.
+"In the UK, dancehall has always been bubbling as a foundation—a reference for other sounds," says Ben, an MC and one half of The Heatwave, the London bashment party crew behind the dancehall club night Hot Wuk.
 "Dancehall's always been a touchpoint that British producers would draw ideas and samples from, but because of being that constant foundation, it's never had the novelty of being a new scene to cover."

 "The difference with the UK stuff is that it changes its name every few years, so there's a buzz," adds Gabriel, a DJ and the other Heatwave half.
 "Dancehall doesn't do that.
 It changes its sound, and the artists change, but it never changes name, so you can never be like, 'Oh, what's this new sound coming out of Jamaica?'
 It's still dancehall."